MolBIFFM/diana/README.md

-logarithm of a measurement for `null` but can be set to`"log10"`, `"percentile"`, `"quantile"`, `"ratio"` or `"standard score"`, computed with respect to the distribution of a particular modification at a particular time of measurement across the protein-protein interaction network if applicable.
+logarithm of a measurement for `null` but can be set to`"log10"`, `"percentile"`, `"quantile"`, `"ratio"` or `"standard score"`, computed with respect to the distribution of a particular modification at a particular time of measurement across each community of the protein-protein interaction network, if applicable.
-Conversions are separately applied to communities.

 ```json
 [